 For a really special stay in Vilnius, go with the height of luxury that is the Grand Hotel Kempinski Vilnius.
-This 5-star hotel right in the center of the Old Town offers guests spacious rooms with elegant decor, as well as access to both an excellent fitness center and a spa and wellness center.
+This five-star hotel right in the center of the Old Town offers guests spacious rooms with elegant décor, as well as access to both an excellent fitness center and a spa and wellness center.

 A great way to get all the comforts of home and not to spend too much is to stay in an apartment like the Jovitos Apartment near Gediminas Ave.
-This way you get to experience what a typical Lithuanian apartment looks like with cooking and laundry facilities and have your own space to come back to at the end of the day.
+This way you get to experience what a typical Lithuanian apartment looks like, have cooking and laundry facilities, and be able to enjoy your own space to come back to at the end of the day.

 If all you need is somewhere simple and affordable, then 25 Hours Hostel is perfect.
-Located close to the train station and bus station, the Old Town is an easy walk away.
+It is located close to the train and bus stations, making the Old Town an easy walk away.
 Guests have their choice of dorms or private rooms, both of which are clean and quiet.

 For more accommodation options in Vilnius check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+The company continuously offers the best rates and its custom service is on point.

 The Perfect 2-Day Vilnius Itinerary

 With a couple of days in the city, you’ll have just enough time to experience the best of Vilnius.
-Two days is the ideal amount of time to explore the city, as that way you can comfortably fit in all the best things to do in Vilnius.
-Most of the attractions found in this guide are located around the historic center, but there are some spots that require exploring a little further.
-The important thing is that you won’t have any trouble making the most of your time in Vilnius by following this itinerary.
+Two days is the ideal amount of time to explore the city, allowing you to comfortably fit in all the best things to do in Vilnius.
+Most of the attractions in this guide are located around the historic center, but there are some spots that require exploring a little further.

 However, before we get to our Vilnius itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.